pricillar/Cast/README.md

 Cast is a modern streaming solution built to accomodate the demands of modern radio streaming.
 The 90s have long since passed, it's time that we pass with it.

-Cast is released under the AGPLv3 license and has been built with love and care by Maarten Eyskens and Léo Lam of Innovate Technologies.

 This is a *beta* version of Cast 1.0 − we have a lot of new awesome features on the roadmap.
 Just give us some time!

 ## Pillars